wp-plugins/shortnit/readme.txt

 == Changelog ==

+= 1.2.0 =
+* FIXED: Shortn.It URL checking throwing errors

 = 1.1.0 =
 * FIXED: Not finding Shortn.It URLs for improperly registered post types

 == Upgrade Notice ==

+= 1.1.0 =
+New Shortn.It URLs that were being generated and checked for duplicates were throwing areas.
+Upgrade immediately!

 = 1.1.0 =
 Shortn.It URLs are generated for any post type, but weren't able to be retrieved for improperly registered post types.
 Upgrade immediately to prevent your Shortn.It URLs from returning 404 Not Found errors.